brian-trann/fond/README.md

 # Fond

+>The culinary term fond, French for "base" or "foundation", refers to this sauce, although it is also sometimes used to describe the browned food bits instead (commonly in the United States). - [Wikipedia](https://en.wikipedia.org/wiki/Deglazing_(cooking))

+---
 Fond is a web API built using Express.js.
 It is currently in development to be a more feature rich web application with a React front end.
 Fond is also implemented for the command line, and is on the `command-line` branch.
 Web API is hosted on [Heroku](https://fond-backend.herokuapp.com/), but the `/` endpoint is not set up and will send an error.
 The link below will respond with something useful.